 Now, you can truly relax on your vacation knowing that your new garage door lock is protecting your home against would-be criminals even as you’re swaying in your hammock.
 If your door is like mine, you now have physical and electronic garage door locks to deter thieves while you’re away from your home.
 You can also try open source home automation software so you can easily monitor your garage using your smartphone.

 Whatever you do, just don’t get down the road and realize you’ve forgotten to close the door.
-To fix that problem, you’ll be wasting some driving time back to the house unless you have a smart garage door like the ones in our home automation product comparison.
+To fix that problem, you’ll be wasting some driving time back to the house unless you make garage door smart like the ones in our home automation product comparison.

 Hi, I’m Jody.
 I graduated with honors with a Masters of Science in Computer Engineering and have over 15 years of experience working as an engineer with electronics products.
 I’m a lifelong learner and tinkerer and enjoy automating things around the house so I can solve bigger problems than getting out of bed to check if the garage door is closed . . . like too little sleep!